 Requires individual and group insurers to provide coverage for hearing aids for a child under the age of 18 if the hearing aids are fitted and dispensed by a licensed audiologist or licensed hearing aid specialist following medical clearance by a physician licensed to practice medicine and an audiological evaluation medically appropriate to the age of the child.
 The insurer may limit the benefit payable to $1,400 per hearing aid for each hearing-impaired ear every 36 months.
 The insured may purchase a hearing aid priced higher than the benefit payable and pay the difference to the hearing aid provider.

-Requires health insurance policies to provide coverage for hearing aids for children up to age 18; coverage may be limited to $1,400 per hearing aid every 36 months.
+Requires health insurance policies to provide coverage for hearing aids; coverage may be limited to $3,000 per hearing aid every 36 months.

 Requires insurers to provide coverage for hearing aids for a minor child if the hearing aids are prescribed, fitted, and dispensed by a licensed audiologist; coverage may be limited to $1,400 per hearing aid for each hearing-impaired ear every 36 months; insured may choose a more expensive hearing aid and pay the difference.

 Requires certain health plans to provide to any minor 21 years of age or younger coverage for the full cost of one hearing aid per hearing-impaired ear up to $2,000 for each hearing aid, every 36 months upon a written statement from such minor's treating physician that the hearing aids are medically necessary.
 The insured may choose a higher priced hearing aid and may pay the difference in cost above the $2,000 limit without any financial or contractual penalty to the insured or to the provider of the hearing aid.

 Requires health plans to cover hearing aids for children under the age of 18 year for hearing loss that is not correctable by other covered procedures.
 The coverage is limited to one hearing aid per ear every three years.

 Requires health insurance and Medicaid coverage for infant hear screening, re-screening (if necessary), audiological assessment and follow-up, and initial amplification, including hearing aids.